Zaydiscool777/two-language/README.md

 Python only.
 To make it easier to code one-lang repo.

-Actually, maybe everything except turning a C program into an executable. (thanks, Fabrice Bellard, for tcc.
-And a bash script and an apt package.
+Actually, maybe everything except turning a C program into an executable. (thanks, Fabrice Bellard, for tcc) And a bash script.
 Yeah.

 Things that the repo does when you run `one -i` or `one --init`: